Thurion/EDSM-RSE-for-EDMC/README.md

 ![Screenshot](img/settings.png)

 There is a local cache on the plugin's folder called _cache.sqlite_.
 It stores systems in the form of their ID64, an expiration date for when to remove the system from the cache and a number to specify to which cache it belongs to.
 Because only a few numbers are stored in the database, it will grow very slowly in size.\
-When you jump into a system that is part of a project, the system will be added to the local cache for one day to allow the remote database to catch up.\
+When you jump into a system that is part of a project, the system will be added to the local cache for one day to allow the remote database to catch up.
-If you wish to reset all cached systems, just delete the file.
-A new, empty file will be created on the next start of the plugin.

 ### Display number of bodies known to EDSM in current system